Tale of a Discovery

 Antonio Rodríguez Colmenero

-Story of the evolution of the scientific project in the Roman fort told by Antonio Rodríguez Colmenero, Professor of Ancient History, initiator and coordinator of the research project at Aquis Querquennis.
+A progress report on the scientific project at the Roman fort drawn up by Antonio Rodríguez Colmenero, Professor of Ancient History, sponsor and coordinator of the Aquis Querquennis research project.

 Discovery and Excavation of the Encampment

-The first surveys were carried out by Florentino López Cuevillas in the 1920s, after visiting the premises on June 5, 1921 with Ramón Otero Pedrayo, Vicente Risco and the lawyer of Bande Farruco Pena.
-In 1949 it was flooded under the Conchas reservoir of Fenosa (Northwest Electric Power).
-This company authorized the excavations from 1975, under the direction of Antonio Rodríguez Colmenero for twenty years, focusing especially on the northwest quadrant.
-Today they continue under the hand of Santiago Ferrer Sierra.
+The first surveys were carried out by Florentino López Cuevillas in the 1920s, after having visited the compound on June 5, 1921 accompanied by Ramón Otero Pedrayo, Vicente Risco and Bande Farruco Pena’s attorney.
+In 1949 it was flooded under the Las Conchas Reservoir, property of Fenosa (Northwest Electric Power).
+Commencing in 1975, the company authorized research excavation under the supervision of Antonio Rodríguez Colmenero, lasting nearly twenty years, focusing especially on the northwest quadrant.
+Today the research effort continues under the guidance of Santiago Ferrer Sierra.

-The camp, which occupied an area of 2.5 hectares, was surrounded by a rectangular wall and rounded corners.
-In the same square quadrangular defensive towers stood out between the doors and in the corners.
-The wall was built with small granite perpians, attached to bone (embedded without cement), was 3.20 m wide and about 5 m high, and was topped by semi-cylindrical battlements.
-The defensive system also had a V-shaped outer pit, 5 meters wide and approximately 3 meters deep.
-It had four monumental doors, from which the Principalis Sinistra (main door on the left side) and the Decumana, on the west side were excavated.
-The Principalis had two holes, one entry and one exit.
-The Decumana was similar, but with a single opening.
-The defensive system is completed with the 11 m wide interval, a safety space without constructions between the wall and the first line of buildings.
+The encampment, which occupied an area measuring 2.5 hectares, was surrounded by a rectangular-shaped wall with rounded corners.
+Within it, quadrilateral defense towers stood between the gates and the corners.
+The wall was erected with small granite binding stones, dry-laid (without mortar), measuring 3.20 m in width and close to 5 m in height, and was topped by semi-cylindrical battlements.
+The defensive system also had a V-shaped outer fosse, 5 meters wide and approximately 3 m deep.
+The perimeter was constructed with four monumental gates, including the Mainis Sinistra (main gate on the left side) and the Decumana, located on the West side.
+The Principalis had two small openings, one for incoming and another for outgoing traffic.
+The Decumana was similar but had a single opening.
+The defensive system was supplemented by the intervallum, 11 m wide, forming a safety zone absent any construction between the wall and the first line of buildings.